HReynaud/EchoDiffusion/README.md

 To train the regression models on the generated data, we used
 1. The `ef_regression/train_balanced.py` script to train all the config files in `ef_regression/config_balance` that start with `balance_`, as well as the `all_samples.yaml` file.
 2. The config files starting with `resample_` should be called with the `ef_regression/train_reference.py` script.
-This let us train the models on the re-balanced dataset, as well as on the original dataset with resampled ejection fractions.
+This lets us train the models on the re-balanced dataset, as well as on the original dataset with resampled ejection fractions.

 # Results